-- 1. Through regional competitions within three geographic regions (Northern Region, Bay Area Region, Central and Imperial Valley Region) pursuant to the California Code of Regulations (CCR), Title 25 CCR 8404 (a) (3); and - 2.
-Through a noncompetitive process for Rapid Re-Housing (RR) Activities.
+- 1. Through regional competitions within three geographic regions (Northern Region, Bay Area Region, Central and Imperial Valley Region) pursuant to the California Code of Regulations (CCR), Title 25 CCR § 8404 (a) (3); and - 2.
+Through a non-competitive process for Rapid Re-Housing (RRH) activities.

-This NOFA outlines application requirements and timelines for CoCs and their recommended Applicants for the BoS allocation.
+This NOFA outlines application requirements and timelines for CoCs and their recommended applicants (Applicant) for the BoS allocation.
 Please see the Authorizing Legislation Section for citations to the applicable program regulations.
 CoCs are responsible for recommending Applicants to HCD for funds available under this NOFA.
-CoC recommended Applicants can apply for both the non-competitive RR funds and the regional competition funds.
+CoC recommended Applicants can apply for both the non-competitive RRH funds and the regional competition funds.